Salish Sea human foot discoveries: Level of rarity

 Decomposition may separate the foot from the body because the ankle is relatively weak, while buoyancy caused by air either inside or trapped within a shoe would allow it to float away.
 The B.C.
 Coroners Service never found cut marks on any bones that suggest the feet were severed from the bodies.
 According to Simon Fraser University entomologist Gail Anderson, extremities such as the hands, feet, and head often detach as a body decomposes in water, but rarely float.

 However, finding feet and not the rest of the bodies has been deemed unusual.
 Finding two feet has been guessed at "million to one odds" and has thus been referred to as "an anomaly" by one police officer.
-The finding of the third foot made it the first time a police officer interviewed knew that three such discoveries had been made so close to each other.

 In popular culture

 In his novel Dregs (2011), the Norwegian award-winning author Jørn Lier Horst gives a fictional explanation for the foot findings.

-The fictional podcast "Tanis" mentions the phenomenon, even interviewing a character who has been DNA matched to a foot discovered on the beach, only for it to be revealed he still has both feet. it is implied the mysterious area of Tanis may be responsible.
+The fictional podcast Tanis mentions the phenomenon, even interviewing a character who has been DNA-matched to a foot discovered on the beach, though he still has both feet. it is implied the mysterious area of Tanis may be responsible.

 The 2020 novel Crooked River by Douglas Preston and Lincoln Child begins with severed feet found on a beach inspired by this event.

 The episode "The Feet on the Beach" of the American crime-procedural comedy-drama Bones aired April 7, 2011, where eight pairs of detached feet were discovered on the U.S.-Canada border.

 The February 24, 2015 episode of the TV series Rizzoli & Isles called "Foot Loose" about various body parts washing up near Boston, showed a map of the Salish Sea area foot discoveries as part of their establishing act.

 Popular podcast Stuff You Should Know (also known as SYSK) had an episode about the disembodied feet specifically in British Columbia.
 It was released June 14, 2016.

 In the third episode of Netflix's Dead Boy Detectives, one of the ghosts brings up the phenomenon as a case for the main cast.